Charlie Puth: 2017–2018: Voicenotes

 On April 21, 2017, Puth released "Attention", the lead single from his second studio album Voicenotes.
-The song peaked at number five on the Billboard Hot 100, becoming his highest-charting single on the chart as a solo artist as of April 2022.
-The second single from Voicenotes, "How Long", was released on October 5, 2017, and peaked at number 21 on the Billboard Hot 100.
-Puth also collaborated with One Direction's Liam Payne on the single "Bedroom Floor", which he co-produced and provided background vocals for.
+The song peaked at number 5 on the Billboard Hot 100, becoming his highest-charting single as a solo artist.
+The second single, "How Long", was released on October 5, 2017, and peaked at number 21 on the Billboard Hot 100.
+Puth also collaborated with One Direction's Liam Payne on the single "Bedroom Floor", for which provided background vocals and co-produced.
 In 2018, he was featured on G-Eazy's single "Sober".
-On January 4, 2018, Puth released the first promotional single from Voicenotes, "If You Leave Me Now" featuring Boyz II Men.
-Puth also announced that he would be pushing the release date to May 11, 2018, from its original release date of January 19, 2018.
+On January 4, 2018, Puth released a promotional single from Voicenotes, "If You Leave Me Now" featuring Boyz II Men.
+Puth also announced that he would be pushing the release date back four months to May 11, 2018.

 On March 15, 2018, "Done for Me" was released as the third single from Voicenotes.
 The song features singer Kehlani.
-The song also peaked at No. 53 on the Billboard Hot 100.
+The song also peaked at number 53 on the Billboard Hot 100.
 On March 25, 2018, Puth released the fourth single "Change" featuring James Taylor.
 A day earlier, Puth sang the song at the March for Our Lives event in Los Angeles.
-The album also features the songs "The Way I Am" the fifth single off the album.
+The album also features the songs "The Way I Am", the fifth single off the album.

-Voicenotes was released on May 11, 2018, to generally positive reviews from critics; it debuted and peaked at number four on the US Billboard 200 with 58,000 album-equivalent units, of which 39,000 were pure album sales.
+Voicenotes was released on May 11, 2018, to generally positive reviews from critics; it debuted and peaked at number 4 on the US Billboard 200 with 58,000 album-equivalent units, of which 39,000 were pure album sales.
 Puth embarked on the Voicenotes Tour in 2018, with Hailee Steinfeld as a special guest.